-The AMR is a document required to be produced annually in order to provide monitoring updates on a range of planning matters and measure the effectiveness of our planning policies.
-In this document we will update on our progress towards any milestones set out in our 'Preparing our Development Plans' document and identify whether or not any of our proposed timescales require adjustment.
+The AMR is a document that is required to be produced annually in order to provide monitoring updates on a range of planning matters and measure the effectiveness of the Council's planning policies.
+This document will update on progress towards any milestones set out in the 'Preparing our Development Plans' document and identify whether or not any of the proposed timescales require adjustment.